jysche-creator/my-new-project/README.md

 **SoteLogGuardian AI** solves this by utilizing unsupervised machine learning to analyze the massive stream of log data in real-time.
 It automatically detects anomalous access patterns and flags high-risk incidents for Data Protection Officers (DPOs) to investigate.

+The idea is part of the Building AI course project.

 ---

 ## 🔍 Background